ajilk/React/README.md

 Once you are in the game, you will be greeted with the main page which will display different modes.
 After you have selected a mode with its letter assigned, the game will start.
-You can click Q to quit to the main menu and one more time quit the application
+You can click Q to quit to the main menu and one more time to quit the application

 ### Observations
 (pending)